New research on impact of dietary fat on alzheimer’s risk

 The study used a method called Mendelian randomization, which uses genetic data to help identify cause-and-effect relationships.

-Genetic variants associated with high-fat consumption, including total fat and saturated fat, were analyzed in connection with Alzheimer’s risk.
+Genes associated with high-fat consumption were analyzed and compared to the Alzheimer’s risk.
 The findings revealed that a higher intake of total fat and saturated fat was associated with an increased risk of late-onset Alzheimer’s disease.

 About the scientific paper: